 Russia attacks Ukraine with strike drones, - Air Force

-At 17:30, it was reported that a UAV was heading towards the Odesa/Mykolaiv regions from the Black Sea.
+At 17:44, it was reported that three UAVs from the Kharkiv region were heading towards the Poltava region.

-- in the north of the Chernihiv region in a south-westerly direction;
+At 18:11 - drones in the Kharkiv region heading towards/past Lozova from the east.

-At 18:07 - UAV from the south of Sumy region - to Poltava region.
+At 18:28 - UAV in the east of the Dnipropetrovsk region, heading northwest.

-At 18:37 - Poltava region: UAV in the Kremenchuk district, heading southwest.
+At 19:18 - UAV in the Okhtyrka district of the Sumy region, heading northeast.

-At 19:12 - UAV heading for Odesa/Mykolaiv regions from the Black Sea.
+At 7:20 p.m. - "Shaheds" in the Dnipropetrovsk region, heading for Pavlohrad.

 Take care of yourselves and stay in safe places!